akitorahayashi/async-sdd-slashes/sdd-4-pm.md

 ## Prompts by Phase

 ### Phase 1
-- **Agent 1**: "You are agent1, at .tmp/tasks.md.
-Work according to Phase 1 tasks assigned to Agent 1."
+- **Agent 1**: "You are agent1.
+Read `.tmp/requirements.md`, `.tmp/design.md`, and `.tmp/tasks.md`.
+Execute Phase 1 tasks assigned to Agent 1.
+Do NOT update checkboxes in `.tmp/tasks.md`."
-- **Agent 2**: "You are agent2, at .tmp/tasks.md.
-Work according to Phase 1 tasks assigned to Agent 2."
+- **Agent 2**: "You are agent2.
+Read `.tmp/requirements.md`, `.tmp/design.md`, and `.tmp/tasks.md`.
+Execute Phase 1 tasks assigned to Agent 2.
+Do NOT update checkboxes in `.tmp/tasks.md`."
-- **Agent 3**: "You are agent3, at .tmp/tasks.md.
-Work according to Phase 1 tasks assigned to Agent 3."
+- **Agent 3**: "You are agent3.
+Read `.tmp/requirements.md`, `.tmp/design.md`, and `.tmp/tasks.md`.
+Execute Phase 1 tasks assigned to Agent 3.
+Do NOT update checkboxes in `.tmp/tasks.md`."
-- **Agent 4**: "You are agent4, at .tmp/tasks.md.
-Work according to Phase 1 tasks assigned to Agent 4."
+- **Agent 4**: "You are agent4.
+Read `.tmp/requirements.md`, `.tmp/design.md`, and `.tmp/tasks.md`.
+Execute Phase 1 tasks assigned to Agent 4.
+Do NOT update checkboxes in `.tmp/tasks.md`."
-- **Orchestrator**: "Phase 1 has been merged.
-If there are conflicts, resolve them.
-Then, verify the integrated code builds and passes all tests."

 ### Phase 2
-- **Agent 1**: "Once Phase 1 is complete, return to .tmp/tasks.md and execute your Phase 2 tasks for Agent 1."
+- **Agent 1**: "Phase 1 integration is complete.
+Read `.tmp/tasks.md` and execute your Phase 2 tasks for Agent 1.
+Do NOT update checkboxes."
-- **Agent 2**: "Once Phase 1 is complete, return to .tmp/tasks.md and execute your Phase 2 tasks for Agent 2."
+- **Agent 2**: "Phase 1 integration is complete.
+Read `.tmp/tasks.md` and execute your Phase 2 tasks for Agent 2.
+Do NOT update checkboxes."
-- **Orchestrator**: "Phase 2 has been merged.
-If there are conflicts, resolve them.
-Then, verify the integrated code builds and passes all tests."

 ### Phase 3
-- **Agent 1**: "Once Phase 2 is complete, return to .tmp/tasks.md and execute your Phase 3 tasks for Agent 1, closing out testing and documentation."
+- **Agent 1**: "Phase 2 integration is complete.
+Read `.tmp/tasks.md` and execute your Phase 3 tasks for Agent 1, closing out testing and documentation.
+Do NOT update checkboxes."
-- **Agent 2**: "Once Phase 2 is complete, return to .tmp/tasks.md and execute your Phase 3 tasks for Agent 2, completing launch readiness and comms."
+- **Agent 2**: "Phase 2 integration is complete.
+Read `.tmp/tasks.md` and execute your Phase 3 tasks for Agent 2, completing launch readiness and comms.
+Do NOT update checkboxes."
-- **Agent 3**: "Once Phase 2 is complete, return to .tmp/tasks.md and execute your Phase 3 tasks for Agent 3."
+- **Agent 3**: "Phase 2 integration is complete.
+Read `.tmp/tasks.md` and execute your Phase 3 tasks for Agent 3.
+Do NOT update checkboxes."
-- **Orchestrator**: "Phase 3 has been merged.
-If there are conflicts, resolve them.
-Then, verify the integrated code builds and passes all tests."
+```

 Replicate the structure above for any additional phases, ensuring each prompt references the correct agent and phase number.
-Add an Orchestrator prompt after each phase to resolve conflicts, verify the build, and run tests.
-```